 If the foregoing holding period requirements are not met, the Participant will generally realize ordinary income, and a corresponding deduction will be allowed to us, at the time of the disposition of the shares of common stock, in an amount equal to the lesser of (a) the excess of the fair market value of the shares of common stock on the date of exercise over the exercise price, or (b) the excess, if any, of the amount realized upon disposition of the shares of common stock over the exercise price.
 If the amount realized exceeds the value of the shares of common stock on the date of exercise, any additional amount will be capital gain.
-If the amount realized is less than the exercise price, the Participant will recognize no income, and a capital loss will be recognized equal to the exercise of the exercise price over the amount realized upon the disposition of the shares of common stock.
+If the amount realized is less than the exercise price over the amount realized upon the excess of the exercise price over the amount realized upon the disposition of the shares of common stock.